 The University of North Carolina at Chapel Hill is a vibrant and diverse community made up of 29,000 students and 12,000 faculty and staff.
 With over 40,000 community members the University is larger than many communities in North Carolina.
 The UNC Police Department serves a main campus of over 729 acres as well as properties located throughout Carrboro, Chapel Hill, Orange County, Chatham County and Durham County.
 The University of North Carolina at Chapel Hill is an open campus bringing visitors from all over the world.

-We are responsible for many facets of protecting life and property, 365 days a year, 24 hours a day.
-Our greatest goal is to provide customer-focused and problem solving services in partnership with the diverse community in which we serve.
-We strive to achieve this goal through community oriented policing which includes programming, preventing crime and the continuous building of relationships with the community on and off campus.
-All sworn officers must meet the requirements set forth by the North Carolina Criminal Justice and Training and Standards Commission.
-UNC Police enforces federal, state and local laws as well as University policies on all properties which we have jurisdictional authority.
-As a police officer here at UNC, you have the chance to really make a difference and change someone’s life in a positive manner forever.
+The UNC Police Department serve and protect 365 days a year, 24 hours a day.
+The UNC Police Department’s greatest goal is to provide customer-focused and problem solving services in partnership with the diverse community it serves.
+The UNC Police Department strives to achieve this goal through community oriented policing (COP) efforts which includes COP programming, crime prevention and fostering relationships with the community on and off campus.
+Every sworn officer meets the requirements set forth by the North Carolina Criminal Justice and Training and Standards Commission.
+The UNC Police Department enforces federal, state and local laws as well University policies on all properties they have jurisdictional authority.
+UNC Police Officers have the opportunity to make a real difference in someone’s life in a positive manner.

-UNC Police and the University of Chapel Hill at Chapel Hill are “Equal Opportunity Employers through affirmative action”.
+The UNC Police Department and the University of North Carolina at Chapel Hill are “Equal Opportunity Employers through affirmative action”.
 Minorities and females are encouraged to apply for all positions.